PiggyAwesome/useless/README.md

-Yo mamma is so fat, Fat Albert was even scared of her.
+Yo mamma so fat she stepped on the scale and it said one person at the time